 First, insert the three-wire sleeve through the wire hole in the motor mount and into the terminal compartment.
 Carefully slide the motor into the actuator body.
 Rotate the motor shaft, if necessary, to engage the pinion with the first combination gear.
-Install new motor assembly mounting screws (provided) and torque to recommended values (shown in torque tables pages 6-11).
+Install new motor assembly mounting screws (provided) and torque to 16 lb-ft (22 N•m).
 Reconnect the motor wires per your actuator specific wiring diagram (under terminal compartment cover).

-Inspect the barrier plate gasket (if applicable) and replace if necessary (see GASKETS in this section).
+Inspect the barrier plate gasket and replace if necessary (see GASKETS in this section).
 To ensure a watertight seal between the plate and gasket, coat the gasket with a thin film of grease before replacing the terminal plate.
 Torque the screws to 3 lb-ft (4 N•m).